 For example, in the Blaine.In-class.2 excerpt, Blaine ran some code, received an error, exclaimed that he "[didn't] know how to code," and then searched online for answers to copy.
-In the dispositions analysis, we showed that this was an example of Blaine's resisting an opportunity to grow by engaging with an uncertain situation and an indication of his disinterest in reframing ambiguous stimuli, both aligned with developing tolerance for ambiguity.
-In this same excerpt, there were also some aspects of fixed mindset.
-When Blaine evaluated himself as "not knowing how to code" after receiving an error message (something that happens to everyone who codes), he was interpreting this small mistake as a message that he was bad at computation.
-This type of interpretation was a characteristic of fixed mindset from our coding scheme from Table 7.2: "failure can mean you are bad at computation."
+In the dispositions analysis, we showed that this was an example of Blaine's inability to take up an opportunity to grow by engaging with an uncertain situation and an indication of his lack of interest in reframing ambiguous stimuli.
+In this same excerpt, there are also some indications of a fixed mindset.
+When

-Similarly, in the Blaine.Interview.5 quote, Blaine described how he tried to code with GlowScript correctly countless times in the past without any success, and he did not try anymore because of his continued failure.
-He always seemed to get "a blank screen or...some error" whenever he did computation.
-In the dispositions analysis, we interpreted this comment to mean that he was unable to shift his approach in the face of constant failure, signalling an aspect of developing persistence.
-There was also alignment with aspects of fixed mindset from Table 7.2; his choice to not try anymore showed that his failure had made him less interested in computation, and his inability to proceed after receiving the error showed that he was paralyzed by setbacks.
+Blaine evaluated himself as "not knowing how to code" after receiving an error message (something that happens to everyone who codes), he is interpreting this small mistake as a message that he is bad at computation.
+This is characteristic of fixed mindsets (seen in Table 7.2).
+Also, his decision to look for "sample code" online instead of confronting the error indicates that he is trying to avoid thinking hard about this activity.
+As a note, looking for sample code can be considered a legitimate strategy in computation, but the circumstances explained above indicate that Blaine is doing this without depth or direction; instead, he is looking for the "right" answer online.

-There were also comments aligned with fixed mindset independent of the dispositions analysis.
+Similarly, in the Blaine.Interview.5 quote, Blaine described how he tried to code correctly countless times in the past without any success, and he doesn't try anymore because of his continued failure.
+He always seems to get "a blank screen or...some error" whenever he codes.
+In the dispositions analysis, we interpreted this comment to mean that he was unable to shift his approach in the face of constant failure, indicating low persistence.
+There are also indications of a fixed mindset: his choice to not try anymore shows that his failure has made him less interested in computation, and his inability to proceed after receiving the error shows that he is paralyzed by setbacks.

+We also saw evidence of Blaine's fixed mindset independent of the dispositions analysis.
 For instance, when we prompted Blaine to reflect on a statement he made near the end of class, he responded: